sheeban-sheikh/codsoft_task2/README.md

 Make sure you have Python installed (Python 3 recommended).

-Run the script using the following command:
+Run the script using the following command: python calculator.py

-bash
-Copy
-Edit
-python calculator.py
 Follow the on-screen instructions to perform calculations.

 📌 Technologies Used
 Python 🐍
-📷 Screenshot (Optional)
-Add a screenshot of your calculator in action.

 📜 License
 This project is open-source and free to use.